 All you need is Word or Excel or similar

-However, the problem a lot of my IT support clients complain of is that they just can’t keep track of multiple passwords – so they re-use the same ones.
+A lot of my IT support clients complain that they just can’t keep track of multiple passwords – so they re-use the same ones.

 To begin with, what data do we need to keep in our simple password manager?

-I recommend that, every time you create a new account and password, you record:
+I recommend that, every time you create a new account and password, or update an existing one, you record:

 Today’s date